telerik/xamarin-forms-docs/nativecontrols/ios/datasource/getting-started.md

 ```

 <br>
-You can easily switch the UI control used to present data coming from <code>TKDataSource</code>.
+You can easily switch the UI control used to present data coming from <code>TLKDataSource</code>.
 It supports the most common data enabled UI controls, so you can use it the same way with <code>UICollectionView</code>, <code>TKChart</code>, <code>TKListView</code>, or <code>TKCalendar</code>.
-The following article demonstates how to initialize and customize the UI controls supported by <code>TKDataSource</code>:
+The following article demonstrates how to initialize and customize the UI controls supported by <code>TLKDataSource</code>:
 [Binding with UI controls](binding-with-ui)

-<code>TKDataSource</code> supports also different data inputs.
-This article demonstrates how to load data comming from files or a web service.
+<code>TLKDataSource</code> supports also different data inputs.
+This article demonstrates how to load data coming from files or a web service:
 [Loading with data](populating-with-data)

 Data shaping operations are described in detail in this article: